corbienassisdev/TRex-Brain/README.md

 Recoding the T-Rex game from Chrome browser, to add an AI based on neural networks and genetic algorithms \o/

-#TODO :
+# TODO :

-*Be able to have multiples dinosaures in the same game

-*Implements Genetic Aspects
+* dicrease time to converge toward an optimal solution
+	- increase N_MAX
+    - locate more precisely the cross over
+    - less mutations ?

-*Make a graphical representation for the network
+* Make a graphical representation for the network

+* Make a beautiful interface